johanix/draft-johani-dnsop-multi-provider-requirements/draft-johani-dnsop-multi-provider-requirements-00.md

 # Introduction

-Multi-provider DNS setups are increasingly common, not least because this is the recommended Best Current Practice.
+Multi-provider DNS setups are increasingly common.
 Furthermore, the zones that acquire multi-provider support are, quite naturally, among the more important and critical zones on the public Internet.
 However, in a very large fraction of the multi-provider setups there are manual steps, which is error-prone and carries operational risks.
 In other cases, the steps may be automated, but in the absence of a "standard" for DNS multi-provider setups the exact steps may be a function of